Last update: 31 December, 2020

 Dear visitors, dear Brussels residents,

-- Belgium is in lockdown from 2 November to 13 December 2020.
+Belgium is in lockdown from 2 November 2020 with regularly updated rules.

 - Wearing a mask (that covers both your nose and mouth) is obligatory throughout the Brussels-Capital Region, in both indoor and outdoor public spaces.